piskvorky/smart_open/README.rst

 Specific s3 object version
 --------------------------------------

-The ''open'' function has the parameter version_id, which allows you to get the desired version of the file from bucket S3.
+The ''smart_open's'' ''open'' function has the parameter version_id, which allows you to get the desired version of the file from bucket S3.

 *Important*: Version control disabled by default.
 Before starting to use version_id parameter, enable version control in bucket S3.
 Read https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html